dweldon/frappe/README.md

 Note that by default, each word in a module name will be capitalized.
 This makes sense for classes like models and controllers but may not make sense for other modules.
 You can change this behavior in the way `autoload.coffee` is invoked and instruct it to camel case the module name instead.
+For example, helpers are camel cased so `app/helpers/title_helper.coffee` will be available as `app.locals.titleHelper`.

 ### Assets